gramener/gramex/gramex/apps/guide/handlers/README.md

   backward compatibility and convenience.
 - `handler.args` (dict): a unicode dictonary of URL query parameters.
 Values are lists.
 For example, `?x=1` is passed as `handler.args = {'x': ['1']}`
+- `handler.get_arg(key, default)` returns the last value of `handler.args[key]`
+  if it exists - else returns default.
+If no default is specified, it raises a `tornado.web.MissingArgumentException`.
+Passing `first=True` returns the first value instead of the last.
 - `handler.session` (AttrDict): a unique object associated with each [session](../auth/)

 Apart from these, there are 4 other variables that may be created based on the